EFAP Section 3

 5. The Lead Agency may hold a vote at the Biennial Meeting to decide voting methods for other procedural items relevant to their county that may come up throughout the year such as electronic voting, conference call or web-based meetings, etc. However, all voting methods must include the two-thirds vote requirement of the eligible Food Pantries and Lead Agency, as applicable.

-1. After the Biennial Meeting is complete, the selected Lead Agency must complete the EFAP Application for the county(ies) they will be serving, incorporating decisions made at the EFAP Biennial Meeting.
-See Section 4 Applications and Agreements.
+2. Complete the EFAP Application for the county(ies) they will be serving, incorporating decisions made at the EFAP Biennial Meeting.
+See Section 4, Applications and Agreements.